-It is the responsibility of the customer to ensure that materials are returned on time so that they will be available to others.
-To encourage prompt return, the Board has established fines as a deterrent to late return of materials.
+It is the responsibility of the customer to ensure that materials are returned on time so that they will be available to others. ~~To encourage prompt return, the~~ The Board has established fines as an incentive for prompt return ~~and deterrent to late~~ return of materials.
 Customers will be notified of materials that are overdue.

-Fines are charged to all registered borrowers for the late return of library materials.
-No fines are charged for days when the library is closed.
-Fines will not be applied to the following library customers:
+Fines are charged to all registered borrowers for the late return of Library materials.
+No fines are charged for days when the Library is closed.
+Fines will not be applied to the following Library customers:

-- Board members

 - Home Library Service customers

-- Special Needs Customers
+- ~~Special Needs Customers~~ Persons with Disabilities Status

 - Talking Book Customer

 - Volunteers